 App Menu

-In the App menu, you can view and/or manipulate settings that are connected to your app and deployment.
+In the App menu, you can view and modify settings related to your app and deployment.
 For example, you can create a deployment package.

 App Menu

-Under App > Tools, you can find settings on updating widgets, button icons, and layouts, checking widgets, and converting your classes to Design properties.
+Under App > Tools, you can find settings for updating widgets, button icons, and layouts; checking widgets; and converting your classes to Design properties.

 The Batch Update Button Icons option allows you to update many button icons in a single batch process.